ipfs-cluster/ipfs-cluster-website/content/documentation/configuration.md

 <div class="tipbox warning"> Important: The `secret` must be shared by all cluster peers.</div>

-Using an empty key has security implications (see [Security](documentation/security)).
-Using **different keys will prevent different peers from talking to each other**.
+Using an empty key has security implications (see [Security](documentation/security)). **Different peers must share the same secret key to be able to talk to each other**.

 <div class="tipbox tip">Usually, configurations for all cluster peers are identical with the exception of the `id` and `private_key` values.</div>